Vegan Cinnamon Cookies

 Lightly flour your surface and rolling pin and roll the dough out until it’s around 1/4 of an inch thick.

 If it’s too sticky, add a little more flour to the dough.
 If it’s too dry, add a small splash of plant-based milk.

 Cut out your shapes with a 2.5-inch cookie cutter.
-I used this star cutter from Dobbies.
-If using a 2.5-inch cutter, you should get around 20 cookies.
+I purchased mine from Dobbies.
+If using a 2.5-inch cutter, you should get around 20 dairy-free cookies.

-I used a 1-inch cutter (also from Dobbies but I cannot find the online link) to make the mini star cookies.
+I used a 1-inch cutter (also from Dobbies) to make the mini star cookies.

 If you use a larger cookie cutter please note that baking times and the number of cookies the recipe yields will vary.

 Bake the cookies for 15 minutes then leave them on the tray until cool.